 Shares of Common Stock and Series A Preferred Stock which are entitled to be voted at the Annual Meeting and which are represented by properly executed proxies will be voted in accordance with the instructions indicated on such proxies.
 If no instructions are indicated, such shares will be voted (i) FOR the election of each of the four director nominees, (ii) FOR the proposal to approve the adoption of the Franklin Covey Co.
 2004 Employee Stock Purchase Plan, (iii) FOR the proposal to approve the adoption of the Franklin Covey Co.
-2004 Non-Employee Directors' Stock Incentive Plan, (iv) FOR the ratification of the appointment of KPMG as independent auditors of the Company for the fiscal year ending August 31, 2005, (v) FOR the Recapitalization Proposals, (vi) FOR the proposal to eliminate or modify certain miscellaneous provisions in the Company's Articles of Incorporation and (vii) FOR the proposals to adjourn the Annual Meeting, if needed, to solicit additional votes in favor of the proposal to modify the rights, preferences and limitations of the Series A Preferred Stock and the Series B Preferred Stock, and the proposal to adjourn the annual meeting, if needed, to solicit additional votes in favor of the proposal to issue Warrants to purchase Common Stock to all holders of Series A Preferred Stock.
+2004 Non-Employee Directors' Stock Incentive Plan, (iv) FOR the ratification of the appointment of KPMG as independent auditors of the Company for the fiscal year ending August 31, 2005, (v) FOR the proposal to recapitalize the Company's Series A Preferred Stock by amending and restating the Articles of Incorporation of the Company, (vi) FOR the proposal to issue Warrants, and (vii) FOR the proposal to adjourn the Annual Meeting, if needed, to solicit additional votes in favor of the proposal to amend and restate the Articles of Incorporation and to issue Warrants.
 It is not anticipated that any other matters will be presented at the Annual Meeting.
 If other matters are presented, proxies will be voted in accordance with the discretion of the proxy holders.